-The undersigned \\\\\[Contractor] certifies, to the best of his or her knowledge, that: 1.
-No Federal appropriated funds have been paid or will be paid, by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of an agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement.
-2. If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, the undersigned shall complete and submit Standard Form- LLL, "Disclosure Form to Report Lobbying," in accordance with its instructions.
-The undersigned shall require that the language of this certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
-This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by 31, U.S.C. § 1352 (as amended by the Lobbying Disclosure Act of 1995).
-Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

-The Contractor, \\\\\\, certifies or affirms the truthfulness and accuracy of each statement of its certification and disclosure, if any.
-In addition, the Contractor understands and agrees that the provisions of 31 U.S.C. § 3801 et seq., apply to this certification and disclosure, if any.
+The undersigned [Contractor] certifies, to the best of his or her knowledge, that: 1.
+No Federal appropriated funds have b been paid or will be paid, by or on behalf of encing or attempting to influence an officer or employee of an agency, a ployee of Congress, or an employee of a Member of Congress in ederal contract, the making of any Federal grant, the making of any properative agreement, and the extension, continuation, renewal, leral contract, grant, loan, or cooperative agreement. priated funds have been paid or will be paid to any person for an officer or employee of any agency, a Member of Congress, an officer ree of a Member of Congress in connection with this Federal contract, he undersigned shall complete and submit Standard Form- LLL, "Disclosure Form to Report Lobbying," all subawards at all tiers (including suba agreements) and that all subrecipients sl representation of fact upon which relian Submission of this certification is a prer U.S.C. § 1352 (as amended by the Lobb e language of this certification be included in the award documents for contracts, subgrants, and contracts under grants, loans, and cooperative hall certify and disclose accordingly.
+This certification is a material nee was placed when this transaction was made or entered into. requisite for making or entering into this transaction imposed by 31, bying Disclosure Act of 1995).
+Any person who fails to file the required enalty of not less than \$10,000 and not more than \$100,000 for each The Contractor, , certifies or affirms the truthfulness and accuracy of each statement of its certification and disclos sure, if any.
+In addition, the Contractor understands and agrees that the apply to this certification and disclosure, if any. , ,

-Signature of Contractor's Authorized Official
+Signature of Contractor's Authorized O Official

 Name and Title of Contractor's Authorized Official

 Date"

+- ···-